 The easiest and best bus route runs between Ho Chi Minh City and Phnom Penh.
 This is the best way to go from Vietnam to Cambodia.

-However, there is also a popular route on the Mekong River.
+However, there is the popular route on the Mekong River.
 The public-ticketed fast and slower boats go from Chau Doc to Phnom Penh.
 This is a great route, we’ve done it in both directions, most recently in 2023 and I wrote about it here.

-You can also book a private river transfer from Can Tho to Phnom Penh (check prices here), although this is expensive and there are cheaper buses available, they can’t currently be booked online.
+You can also book a private river transfer from Can Tho to Phnom Penh (check prices here), although this is expensive and there are cheaper options available, they can’t currently be booked online.

 Border Crossings between Vietnam and Cambodia

-How to go to Cambodia from Vietnam and which border crossing that you take depends on the route that you take – and as most of the land border crossings between Vietnam and Cambodia and the river border crossing to Cambodia from Vietnam are through-ticket, you don’t need to worry too much about knowing which crossing it is.
+The border point that use to cross between Cambodia from Vietnam obviously depends on the route that you take.
+However, since most of the transport options (both land and river border crossings) between Vietnam and Cambodia are through-ticketed, you don’t need to worry too much about knowing which border crossing point it is.
 However, here are the main crossings.

 - Moc Bai (Vietnam) to Bavet – (Cambodia) – the main border crossing